-Purpose: The Honors Program Advisory develops criteria by which student eligibility is determined, handles any problems or decisions of continuing student eligibility, selects Honors seminar titles and instructors, and recruits new students.
-The Advisory group meets monthly to review marketing materials, develop a program application, discuss scheduling and recruit potential instructors for the honors courses.
+Purpose: The Honors Program Advisory develops criteria by which student eligibility is determined, handles any problems or decisions of continuing student eligibility, chooses field trips, selects Honors seminar titles and instructors, and recruits new students.
+The committee meets in October and March to review marketing materials, develop a program application, discuss scheduling and recruit potential instructors for the honors courses.
 The committee also decides who will review the applications submitted for admission and ultimately make the decisions on who will be admitted to the program.